What Caused the AI Renaissance

 In 2012 Geoffrey Hinton, Alex Krizhevsky, and Ilya Sutskever announced their success in training a deep convolutional neural network with 60 million parameters, 650,000 neurons, and five convolutional layers, to classify 1.2 million high-resolution images into 1,000 different classes.
 The team utilized a GPU implementation to accelerate the overall training time.
 Hinton and his team made history by demonstrating that a large, deep convolutional neural network could achieve “record-breaking results on a highly challenging dataset using purely supervised learning” with backpropagation.

 Artificial intelligence has been resurrected from dormancy by deep learning backpropagation and GPU technology.
 Deep learning is in the early stages of applied commercialization.
-In the coming decade, AI will continue to rapidly gain momentum as it approaches crosses the technology chasm towards mass global proliferation.
+In the coming decade, AI will continue to rapidly gain momentum as it approaches crossing the technology chasm towards mass global proliferation.
 Artificial intelligence (AI) is trending across health care, transportation, drug discovery, biotech, genomics, consumer electronics, enterprise software applications, precision medicine, esports, autonomous vehicles, social media applications, manufacturing, scientific research, entertainment, geopolitics, and many more areas.
 In the not-so-far future, artificial intelligence will become as ubiquitous as the internet.

 Copyright © 2019 Cami Rosso All rights reserved.